K'naan: 2010 FIFA World Cup tour

 A remixed version of K'naan's single, "Wavin' Flag", was chosen as Coca-Cola's anthem for the 2010 FIFA World Cup.
 It was also used in the commercials for the pre-game, which was held in South Africa.
 Additionally, the track is in the soundtrack for the official EA Sports 2010 FIFA World Cup video game.
 In December 2009, K'naan performed the song live during the sponsor's FIFA World Cup Trophy Tour, which took him to 86 countries around the world.
 His performance of "Wavin' Flag" was featured in the Top 10 hits in 11 countries across the world.
 This also included number one hits in Mexico, Austria, China, Germany, Luxembourg, and Switzerland.
 In order to appeal to different people around the world, K'naan also recorded the song with various local artists such as David Bisbal, Jacky Cheung, Jane Zhang, Nancy Ajram, and Tattoo Colour.

-No show at Simon Fraser University
+Simon Fraser University Controversy

 On 21 September 2010, K'naan was scheduled as the headlining act of a student organised concert for World Peace Day which was to benefit girls' education in rural Ghana.
-At 11pm, K'naan cancelled for reasons that have been reported as relating to finances.
+K'naan cancelled for reasons that have been reported as relating to finances and quality of the production.
+Ticket sales were lower than expected, leading to a shortfall in the contractual fee owed to K'naan.
 His manager stated that, "this is the first time in K'naan's seven-year career that he has pulled out of a performance for such a reason".
 K'naan announced on his Twitter following the concert "amazing how human beings need a bogeyman.
 It's even better when they can turn their heroes to foes.
 SFU, check your own back yard for faults."